Why is Caregiving So Exhausting Even When You Love Your Parents?

 Everything Takes More Time

 Daily appreciation for the smallest things helps increase patience, empathy, and compassion.
-By caregiving for aging parents, adult children can make better life choices to avoid some of the challenges that are involved in the current caregiving situation.
-Becoming older and wiser is possible.
+By caregiving for aging parents, adult children can make better life choices to avoid future challenges that are involved in the current caregiving situation.
+Adult children can choose to be more proactive about health and planning for retirement.

 “it’s not what happens to you, but how you react to it that matters.”
 Epictetus